-Watching Ryan Mbatia starring as Simiyu the super karateka in Robby Bresson‘s new film/web project, ‘Simiyu Samurai‘, is exciting.
-Watch it online on SimiyuSamurai.com .
-Well-choreographed fight sequences right there that sets new benchmarks in fight sequence directing in Kenya.
+Watching Ryan Mbatia starring as Simiyu the super karateka in Robby Bresson‘s film/web project, ‘Simiyu Samurai‘, is exciting.
+If you havent watched it, you can watch it online on SimiyuSamurai.com .
+It has well-choreographed fight sequences that sets new benchmarks in fight sequence directing in Kenya.

 It also sends warning bells to actors: As Kenyan filmmakers tread into grounds previously not often ventured into, e.g. Robby Bresson‘s sojourn to martial arts film, actors will find it harder to get roles if they do not posses extra skills apart from a nice looking face and an ability to cram lines.